What to Do on a Winter Day? Find Lost Lake.

 From the base of Blackcomb or Upper Village the easiest way is to follow Blackcomb Way north until you find the Squamish Lil’wat Cultural Centre then look for Passivhaus on the other side of Lorimer Road.
 From the Marketplace/Village North it’s a simple walk up the trail that runs alongside Lorimer.

-Skiers and snowshoers arriving by vehicle can park for free in Lot 5 and follow the valley trail over.
+Skiers and snowshoers arriving by vehicle can park in Lot 5 and follow the valley trail over.
 Contact the Whistler Visitor’s Centre (in the Whistler Village Taxi loop) or Cross Country Connection for more directions or information or check out the on-trail Webcam for real-time look at conditions (and lycra-clad skiers)